NavodPeiris/DoClasiq/README.md

 #### Why Docker?

 It makes running this solution easy and seamless. works perfectly across platforms.
+Multi-stage docker builds were used to reduce Image size.

 ### 6. How document classification work